-Holidays in France should be at the top of our holiday bucket list – it’s known as the top holiday destination in the world after all.
-Lucky for us Brits it’s close to home!
+Holidays in France should be at the top of our bucket list – it’s known as the top holiday destination in the world after all.
+Lucky for us Brits, France is close to home!

 French chateau holidays